 Build apps for anonymous users

-Anonymous users don't have an Azure Active Directory (Azure AD) identity and aren't federated with a tenant.
-The anonymous participants are like external users but their identity isn't shown in the meeting.
+Anonymous users don't have a Microsoft Entra identity and aren't federated with a tenant.
+The anonymous participants are external users but their identity isn't shown in the meeting.
 An anonymous user can be a presenter or an attendee but can't be an organizer.
-You can build bots, messaging extensions, and cards and task modules in your app to engage with anonymous meeting participants.
+You can build bots, messaging extensions, cards, and dialogs (referred as task modules in TeamsJS v1.x) in your app to engage with anonymous meeting participants.

 Note

-Apps for anonymous users are supported in Teams mobile iOS client only.
+• Apps for anonymous users are supported in the new Teams desktop and mobile clients for Windows and Mac.

-For anonymous users to interact with the apps in Teams meetings, ensure the following:
+For anonymous users to interact with the apps in Teams meetings, ensure to:

 App manifest update for anonymous users